vyalovvldmr/pongy/README.md

 # Pongy

-Ping-pong multiplayer client-server game up to 4 players over network.
+Ping-pong multiplayer client-server game up to 4 players.

 Tested on Mac OS and Windows.